dahakawang/messagebus/README.md

-# Messagebus
+# MessageBus

-Messagebus is a mechanism to push messages from rails server to browser under development mode.
+MessageBus is a mechanism to push messages from rails server to browser under development mode.

+By default, MessageBus  will detect your rails application's file system changes and notify your browser the changes(using SSE).
+This will make you a happier develpment life since you do not need to refresh browser manually \\^_^/.

+MessageBus is a generic solution for message pushing from rails server(and rails console) to browser, you can push any data to the browser.
+Since your data will pass through a DRb server, your arbitrary data must follow the requirements of the DRb server.

+**You are recommmanded to use MessageBus ONLY in dev mode.**

 ## Installation